swina/whoobe-one-studio/public/docs/README.md

 ### tailwind.config.js

 WhoobeOne extends some utility-first TailwindCSS with some extra classes and colors.
-If you plan to customize WhoobeOne
+If you plan to customize WhoobeOne, copy the **theme -> extend** section of **./tailwind.config.js** to ViteJS root folder.

 ### Dev preview